nextcloud/nextcloudpi/README.md

 ## How to build

-The NextCloudPlus SD image is based on Raspbian and is automatically generated using QEMU.
+The NextCloudPi SD image is based on Raspbian and is automatically generated using QEMU.

 ```
 git clone https://github.com/nextcloud/nextcloudpi.git